FaultyLoop/SRSI_projet7/README.md

 <br>
 Note about spliter.sh<br>
 <br>

+ Rework 1 - no version
+  * Code Rework (not finished, not functional)

  Initial release :<br>
   !
 Not protected against user input at this state, need to check what kind of stupid stuff i do before cleanup<br>
   * Grab file (remote support via scp and a basic, non-viable check)<br>